kastman/fitz/doc/source/tutorial_nwlabs.rst

 Information about specific models are listed in their own python files **<experiment_name>-<model_name>.py**.
-If you want a specific order of models (for example you're creating models at different onset times) you should list your model numbers explicitly.
+If you want a specific order of models (for example you're creating models at different onset times) you should list your model numbers explicitly in the model name.

+Paste the following lines into a new file called DD-1.1.Choice.py to specify a new model.
+For this tutorial we are specifying a model pulled from a large design file (method 1), where condition and onset columns are listed by the model instead of being named in the csv directly, so we need to add variables for them here.

+The column names (e.g. 'sooner', 'later') must be values in the conditions column; if no conditions are listed the model will use all of the values found in the condition_col.
+Note that this method precludes modeling different parts of a trial (cue presentation and response) within the same model; although those regressors are likely to be highly correlated and aren't recommended to be modeled together anyway unless they are significantly jittered.
+If that's the case you should construct the design file with them as two different rows and conditions / trial types; a long "Method 2" design file may be easier to read in that case.

-Paste the following lines into a new file called DD-1.1.Choice.py to specify two contrasts - one for the main effect of all trials and one for the parametric modulator.
-The column names (e.g. 'sooner', 'later') must be values in the
+Additionally, we are also creating two contrasts - one for the main effect of all trials and one for the parametric modulator.
+The format of a contrast is a tuple of three values: the contrast name, contrast columns, and contrast weights for each of those columns.

 .. code-block:: python